Strumenta/SmartReader/docfx_project/articles/README.md

 The **FeaturedImage** property holds the image indicated by the Open Graph or Twitter meta tags.
 If neither of these is present, and you called the `GetImagesAsync` method, it will be set with the first image found.

 The **TextContent** property is based on the pure text content of the HTML (i.e., the concatenations of [text nodes](https://developer.mozilla.org/en-US/docs/Web/API/Node/nodeType).
 Then we apply some basic formatting, like removing double spaces or the newlines left by the formatting of the HTML code.
 We also add meaningful newlines for P and BR nodes.

+The **IsReadable** property will be false if no article was extracted, whatever the reason (i.e., the algorithm did not found anything valuable or the request failed).
+The property **Completed** just indicated whether the process completed correctly or not.
+Previously we left to the user of the library to manage exceptions, but now we try to handle them ourselves.

 ## Demo & Console Projects